 TGaz Editor: Change the text in P77L4-6 (10.43.10.6) as follows:

 All the phases of the BRP-TXSS procedure shall be supported in FPBT.
-The use of these phases is dependent on the antenna reciprocity and antenna pattern reciprocity properties of the involved EDMG STAs.
+Selection of which phases are used is dependent on the DMG antenna reciprocity and antenna pattern reciprocity properties of the involved EDMG STAs as defined their DMG STA Capability Information field.